by David Cycleback

 UU’s Traditional Culture

 As with most churches, Unitarian Universalism has had a particular demographic and culture.
-UU is associated with its upper middle class, educated, Puritan, New England Unitarian roots.
+UU is associated with its white, Puritan, New England Unitarian roots.
 Famous Unitarians included Ralph Waldo Emerson, Henry David Thoreau, Susan B. Anthony, Thomas Jefferson, Frank Lloyd Wright, Kurt Vonnegut and Julian Jaynes.
 The Collegeville Pennsylvania fellowship is named after Thomas Paine.

 Martin Luther King Jr. said Sunday at 11 a.m. is the most segregated time in America, with people traditionally tending to congregate with their own demographic.
 Some racial minorities have said they are drawn to UU’s beliefs but have a hard time fitting in with the dominant culture.
 One congregant wrote, “I don’t think segregation is intentional.
 It’s a matter of music, demographics, age, culture, worship style, etc.” (Blake 2010) (Grossman 2015) (8th Principle 2021)